VinceNolan999/ms1-nicola/README.md

     - test: invalid email entered.
 Requested valid email and red outline.
     - test: valid email entered and works as expected.
     - test: all inputs completed except comment box.  red outline on comments and 'please fill in field' shown.
-    - test: all fields completed correclty.
-Upon submit the entrys act as thou they are sent and form resets.
+    - test: all fields completed correctly.
+Upon submit the entry's act as thou they are sent and form resets.

 ### Functionality testing

 - Mozilla Browser used to run Gitpod and developer tools used to test , solve problems, style and responsiveness.
-Chrome develeper tools used to check compatibility during project and to check on consistency of mozilla dev tools.
+Chrome developer tools used to check compatibility during project and to check on consistency of Mozilla dev tools.

 ### Compatibility testing

 - I have tested the website on the virtual devices contained with the Dev Tools of Mozilla and Chrome with no issues seen on either.
 A wide range of screen sizes tested from mobile, tablet and desktop.

-- I have tested compatability on the github pages published website of the project on a 1920 x 1080 monitor, a galaxy s7 and a Motorola  one+ mobile phone with no issues noted.
+- I have tested compatibility on the github pages published website of the project on a 1920 x 1080 monitor, a galaxy s7 and a Motorola  one+ mobile phone with no issues noted.

 ### Code Validation